Jerc007/Hardware_Evaluation_Environment/README.md

 contains the fine-grain hardware-level classification of the faults and the main effect at the output.

-Other files are use as intermediate-step files for the analyses.
+The additional files are intermediate-step files, generated during the procedures of error evaluation and classification.

-the general output of the execution must be something like:
+If the profiling, fault simulation and error classifications are successful, a general output message must show the following information:

 ```
 total mask list lenght: